Can I Own Anything When Bankrupt?

-Ok, you know now that once you have filed for bankruptcy, all your debts are owed by the bankrupt estate.
+Ok, you know now that once you have filed for bankruptcy, all debts caught by your bankruptcy are owed by the bankrupt estate, not you.
 They are in the bucket, you are debt free.
+What Will I Still Own?
 I have previously mentioned that the bankrupt estate (bucket) may also collect some of your assets and income whilst you are bankrupt so now let’s look at what assets you can keep and how your life will work once you are bankrupt.

-For me, once I had fully digested bankruptcy and options how my life would work going forward, I decided to move to a different location and not worry about keeping my house.
+For me, once I had fully digested bankruptcy and options about how my life would work going forward, I decided to move to a different location and not worry about keeping my house.
 What I would say is that exploring keeping the house was part of my recovery and working out how I wanted my life to work.

-When exploring keeping my home I also learnt that my ownership in my home may be varied if other persons contributed to my purchase of the property.
+When exploring keeping my home I also learned that my ownership in my home may be varied if other persons contributed to my purchase of the property.
 Also, if my property is jointly owned and I had increased the mortgage at any time and used the money to pay for other things, that could cause my ownership to be varied.

-I should also mention that persons who have monies from personal injury can use that money to save their house and retirees can use monies they have in their superannuation fund to save their house, provided they are bankrupt before the money from their superannuation fund is accessed.
+I should also mention that persons who have monies from a personal injury can use that money to save their house and retirees can use monies they have in their superannuation fund to save their house, provided they are bankrupt before the money from their superannuation fund is accessed.

-I often receive calls from people, concerned that they will have trouble renting a property once they are bankrupt.
+We often receive calls from people, concerned that they will have trouble renting a property once they are bankrupt.
 I do not think it is the case of not being able to rent a property but possibly the process of obtaining a rental may take a little bit longer.
-In particular those persons going from owning their own home to renting as they will have no rental references.
+In particular, those persons going from owning their own home to renting as they will have no rental references.

-My tips, if you need to find a rental property are:
+Tips, if you need to find a rental property are: